Holter Monitor (24hr Hour Heart Rhythm Monitor)

 - Shower before your appointment (you cannot shower while wearing it)

-- Avoid applying lotions, oils or powders to your chest
+- Avoid applying lotions, oils, or powders to your chest

 - Wear loose, comfortable clothing